Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 • Vertigo is recurrent or severe

-• Dizziness affects walking or daily life
+• Dizziness affects walking or daily activities

 • There are falls or near-falls